 The Howard County Fire and Rescue is getting the word out in a community-wide effort to teach all Howard Countians the newest technique—Hands Only CPR.
-This is the 5th Annual HC Fire & Rescue Pump-A-Thon at Family Wellness Day!
+Join us for the 9th Annual Family Wellness Day and the 6th Annual HC Fire & Rescue Pump-A-Thon!
 Groups and individuals throughout the community will be taught hands-on training by members of HC Fire & Rescue.
 Using 20 special CPR mannequins, participants will rotate every 5 minutes, allowing between 200 and 600 individuals to learn this life saving technique.
 This will be a 30 minute non-stop Pump-A-Thon!
 Everyone in Howard County is encouraged to participate.

 About Hands-Only CPR